Want to learn new ways to make extra money?

 Popular DollarSprout Banking Reviews

-Discover Bank 2.10% APY – If you’re not sure about online banking, using a reputable, established company like Discover Bank should offer some peace of mind.
-Low fees, checking account availability, and high interest rates make Discover Bank a great option for online banking.
+Discover Bank 2.05% APY – If you’re not sure about online banking, using a reputable, established company like Discover Bank should offer some peace of mind.
+Zero-fee savings, checking and money market products, along with industry leading interest rates, make Discover Bank a great option for online banking.

 Synchrony Bank 2.25% APY – Similar to other banks on this list, Synchrony Bank offers an annual percentage yield that is significantly higher than the national average.
 If you are looking for a high yield account to grow your savings, but also want ATM access to your funds, Synchrony is worth looking into.